jrnn/full-stack-open-2022/part13/blogs/README.md

 Because Heroku will only be aware of this subdirectory, we can't leverage any shared resources from elsewhere in the repo.
 Hence e.g. `tsconfig.json` has to contain all relevant options, instead of extending the configuration from root.

+## Migrations

+Database migrations need to be run by hand:

+    $ npm run migration

+Or, to revert migrations one by one:

+    $ npm run migration:rollback